sforsteracademytrainee/IMS/README.md

 ### Installing

+You can download a working jar from [here](https://github.com/sforsteracademytrainee/IMS/raw/documentation.core/ims-1.0.0-with-dependencies.jar).
 The provided jar build only works with a localhost database.

 If you wish to build the project yourself here are the instructions.